 It has created a way of life that is… well, divine.
 Divinely connected.

-Divinely aligned.
+Aligned.
 Divinely peaceful and abundant and beautiful and sometimes downright ‘take my breath away’ amazing.

 (speaking of which… what’s that? you want another ocean photo? okay, here she is this morning…)